CoolHandSquid/TireFire/README.md

 # TireFire
 * Scalable Python tool for initial enumeration.
-* TireFire is a simple enumeration platform to place your order of operations for enumeration and is easily altered to support your methodologies as they are maleated and appeneded.
+* TireFire is a simple enumeration platform to place your order of operations and workflow for enumeration.
+The database for TireFire (Main.csv) is easily altered to support your methodologies as they are maleated and appeneded.
 * TireFire is a product of *19% security solutions.*
 * ReReleased March 1 2021 with a CSV backend for straightforward command adding.
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/Tire_fire.jpg)